 AOP with Spring Framework

 The key unit of modularity in OOP is the class, whereas in AOP the unit of modularity is the aspect.
 Dependency Injection helps you decouple your application objects from each other and AOP helps you decouple cross-cutting concerns from the objects that they affect.
-AOP is like triggers in programming languages such as Perl, .NET, Java and others.
+AOP is like triggers in programming languages such as Perl, .NET, Java, and others.

-Spring AOP module provides interceptors to intercept an application, for example, when a method is executed, you can add extra functionality before or after the method execution.
+Spring AOP module provides interceptors to intercept an application.
+For example, when a method is executed, you can add extra functionality before or after the method execution.

 Before we start working with AOP, let us become familiar with the AOP concepts and terminology.
 These terms are not specific to Spring, rather they are related to AOP.

-|Aspect||A module which has a set of APIs providing cross-cutting requirements.
+This is a module which has a set of APIs providing cross-cutting requirements.
 For example, a logging module would be called AOP aspect for logging.
 An application can have any number of aspects depending on the requirement.

-This represents a point in your application where you can plug-in AOP aspect.
+This represents a point in your application where you can plug-in the AOP aspect.
 You can also say, it is the actual place in the application where an action will be taken using Spring AOP framework.

 This is the actual action to be taken either before or after the method execution.
-This is actual piece of code that is invoked during program execution by Spring AOP framework.
+This is an actual piece of code that is invoked during the program execution by Spring AOP framework.

-This is a set of one or more joinpoints where an advice should be executed.
+This is a set of one or more join points where an advice should be executed.
 You can specify pointcuts using expressions or patterns as we will see in our AOP examples.

-An introduction allows you to add new methods or attributes to existing classes.|
+An introduction allows you to add new methods or attributes to the existing classes.

-The object being advised by one or more aspects, this object will always be a proxied object.
-Also referred to as the advised object.
+The object being advised by one or more aspects.
+This object will always be a proxied object, also referred to as the advised object.

 Weaving is the process of linking aspects with other application types or objects to create an advised object.
 This can be done at compile time, load time, or at runtime.

 Types of Advice

 Run advice before the a method execution.

-Run advice after the a method execution regardless of its outcome.
+Run advice after the method execution, regardless of its outcome.

 Run advice after the a method execution only if method completes successfully.

 Run advice after the a method execution only if method exits by throwing an exception.

 Run advice before and after the advised method is invoked.

 Custom Aspects Implementation

-Aspects are implemented using regular classes along with XML based configuration.
+Aspects are implemented using the regular classes along with XML based configuration.

 @AspectJ refers to a style of declaring aspects as regular Java classes annotated with Java 5 annotations.